hormoz-lab/PNAS-2021-Curvature/README.md

 ## Download Software

 1. If you haven't done so, first [download and install the ManifoldCurvature code](https://gitlab.com/hormozlab/ManifoldCurvature) according to the instructions, making sure to update the MATLAB path as instructed.
-The results in the manuscript match commit `d294f6ea` so use that version (via `git checkout`), if you want to reproduce numerics exactly.

 2. Download the code from this repository into the directory given by PAPER_PATH: